 Government Resources For Employment

-Discover essential resources to support your career journey in British Columbia!
-WorkBC is your primary access point for finding jobs, exploring career options, and enhancing your skills.
+Discover essential resources to support career journeys in British Columbia!
+WorkBC is a primary access point for finding jobs, exploring career options, and enhancing essential skills.
 The Job Bank provides nationwide job listings and career planning tools.
-Familiarize yourself with the National Occupational Classification (NOC) and the new TEER framework to understand job categories based on training and experience.
-You can find your specific TEER category and NOC code through the provided links.
-Additionally, the BC Employment website outlines your employee rights, while OCCinfo offers detailed occupational profiles to aid in your career decisions.
-Together, these resources equip you to navigate the job market with confidence.
+Get familiarized with the National Occupational Classification (NOC) and the TEER framework to understand job categories based on training and experience.
+Find specific TEER category and NOC code through the provided links.
+Additionally, the BC Employment website outlines employee rights, while OCCinfo offers detailed occupational profiles to aid in career decision-making.
+Together, these resources equip individuals navigate the job market with confidence.

 WorkBC